medizininformatik-initiative/fhir-data-evaluator/Documentation/Documentation.md

 The Measure uses groups to distinguish between different populations.

 Every population must have one population criteria of type `initial-population`.
-The initial population defines the 'base', on which the evaluator operates, with a FHIR-Query.
-So if the evaluator should operate on Condition resources, the FHIR-Query expression for the initial population would be "`Condition`".
+The initial population defines the 'base', on which the evaluator operates, with a FHIR Search Query.
+So if the evaluator should operate on Condition resources, the FHIR Search Query expression for the initial population would be "`Condition`".
 There can also be other populations in addition to the initial population.
-Read more about how to use the `measure-population` and `measure-observation` [here](#other-populations) to for example count not all encountered resources but only unique patient ID's.
+Read more about how to use the `measure-population`and `measure-observation` [here](#other-populations) to for example count not all encountered resources but only unique patient ID's.

 ### Stratifier
-A Stratifier further evaluates the resources of the group populations.
+A Stratifier groups the resources of a population by the value returned by its expression(s).

-The stratifier field is a list of stratifier elements, that each can consist of ether criteria or components, but not both at the same time.
+The stratifier field is a list of stratifier elements, that each can consist of either criteria or components, but not both at the same time.
 The code of a stratifier element can be a custom but unique coding that roughly describes the stratifier.
 Each component also consists of a code and a criteria.
 A criteria consists of a language and an expression.
 As language, currently only